EDUCBA Logo

 Example #2 – Using MAX IF Function in Excel with an array formula

-Consider the below example, which has Product Name, Category and Sales value which is shown below.
+Consider the example below, which has the Product Name, Category, and Sales value shown below.

 Example 2

-Now we will apply the Excel MAX IF function to find out the maximum sales value by following the below steps.
+Now we will apply the Excel MAX IF function to determine the maximum sales value by following the steps below.

 Step 1 – First, we will create a new table with a category name to display the result, as shown below.